 - Were you living in the dwelling, which is being claimed for homestead exemption on January 1st?

 The application for all exemptions must be made between January 1 and March 1 of the tax years.
-However, at the option of the property appraiser.
-Initial application should be made in person at the Property Appraiser's office.
 Failure to make application by March 1 of the tax year shall constitute a waiver of the exemption privilege for that year.

 Lands used for bona-fide agricultural purposes may be classified as agricultural on the tax roll, which results in a significant reduction from nonagricultural appraised values.
 Agricultural classification must be applied for and determined annually as required by Florida Statutes.
 In addition, we keep deed transfers current, maintain maps outlining these boundaries, measure all construction and components of improved parcels and grant exemptions where appropriate.
 We are also producing GIS (Geographic Information Systems) base maps and currently working on 911 addressing which will provide improved safety to life and property.